 The Cleveland Indians announce that Chief Wahoo will be removed as the logo of the franchise, ending a 71-year-old tradition.

 The state of Maine becomes the first state to ban all Native references by public schools.

 Fueled by the “cancel culture” hysteria, the Washington Redskins eliminate their Redskins name and logo under financial pressure brought about by corporate interest including Federal Express, Nike, Walmart, Pepsi, Target, Amazon, among others.

 Companies including Land O Lakes, Mutual of Omaha, and Leinenkugel’s, announce the removal of their iconic Native American logos.
-The U.S. Military announces the renaming of the Apache helicopter.
 Even tribal schools come under pressure to remove their Native identifiers, most notably the Red Mesa “Redskins” Navajo school.

 For any sane person to believe this eradication movement is out of concern for the American Indian defies reality.
 Where those in power today seek only Indian voices that can help their bigoted cause, they refuse to allow opposing points of view to be heard, let alone discussed.
 Communities throughout the nation are waking up to this ideology-driven fact.
 The definition of discrimination is holding a different standard for one race or group over others.
 The definition of racism is to hold negative treatment or standard to one race and one race only.
 This whole movement fits both categories.
 So just who are the racist ones?
 Just as the Jewish people in Europe had collaborators with the Nazis, selling their fellow Jews for profit, we American Indians likewise have a small percent of our population willing to aid in our total disappearance from the American landscape.